About the college

 Accommodation and meals

 Most of the college's graduate accommodation is within the college site or very close by.
 The main graduate building on site is Margery Fry House and the college also has the newly-refurbished Barbara Craig House on Little Clarendon Street, two minutes away from the main college site, which is made up of flats for two or three graduates.
 The college also has a graduate house within 10 minutes’ walking distance on Woodstock Road and has priority over a number of University graduate rooms just across the road from college in Wellington Square.
+In addition, the college has recently gained the use of a number of houses on Woodstock Road, immediately opposite the main entrance to the college.
+These houses will be used for graduate accommodation.

-The college is able to accommodate the majority of its graduate students in their first year and rooms are allocated on a first-come, first-served basis with a waiting list normally normally operating for later applications.
+The college is able to accommodate the majority of its graduate students in their first year and rooms are allocated on a first-come, first-served basis with a waiting list normally operating for later applications.
 Accommodation after the first year is subject to availability.

 Somerville has single rooms only with shared facilities.
 We also have a small number of rooms which can be adapted for those with a wide range of disabilities.
 The college has a nursery onsite available to student and staff members with young children.